mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 );
 ```

 The first line, `DROP TABLE IF EXISTS classrooms`, deletes the `classrooms` table if it already exists.
-Adding a `DROP TABLE IF EXISTS` line before `CREATE TABLE` opens us up to codifying our database schema in one script, which is particularly handy if we decide to change our database in some way down the road $-$ ad a table, change the datatype of a column, etc. We can simply store the instructions for generating our database in a script, update that script when we want to make a change, and then rerun it.
-The `DROP TABLE` line(s) will clean up the previous versions of our table(s).
+Adding a `DROP TABLE IF EXISTS` line before `CREATE TABLE` opens us up to codifying our database schema in one script, which is particularly handy if we decide to change our database in some way down the road $-$ add a table, change the datatype of a column, etc. We can simply store the instructions for generating our database in a script, update that script when we want to make a change, and then rerun it.<sup>[[1]](#1-setting-up)</sup>.

-(Note: codifying our database is an engineering best practice, but this doesn't pertain to the _data_ in those tables $-$ for that, we'll want to periodically back up our data. we'll still want to store _backups_ of our data, since we don't want to codify each row!)

 Line 4 may also catch your eye: here we specify that `id` is the primary key, meaning each row must contain a value in this column, and that each value must be unique. `GENERATED ALWAYS AS IDENTITY` is an alternative to the [sequence](https://www.postgresql.org/docs/9.5/sql-createsequence.html) syntax $-$ since we don't want to have to keep track of which `id` values have already been used, we allow Postgres to handle setting the `id`.
 As a result, when inserting data into this table, we only need to provide the `teacher` names.

-Finally, on line 5 we specify that `teacher` is a string with a maximum length of 100 characters.<sup>[[1]](#1-setting-up)</sup>.
+Finally, on line 5 we specify that `teacher` is a string with a maximum length of 100 characters.<sup>[[2]](#2-setting-up)</sup>.

 Let's now create the `students` table.
 Our table will consist of a unique `id`, the student's `name`, and a [**foreign key**](https://www.postgresqltutorial.com/postgresql-foreign-key/) that points to `classrooms`.